MicrosoftDocs/SupportArticles-docs/support/windows-server/user-profiles-and-logon/relocation-of-users-and-programdata-directories.md

 ---
-title: Policy changes in relocation of Users and ProgramData directories
+title: Upgrade to Windows versions that is before Windows 10 is blocked if Users and ProgramData directories are changed
 description: Describes information about the policy changes for relocation of the Users directory and ProgramData directory to a drive other than the %systemdrive% in Windows. ms.date: 07/09/2021
 author: Deland-Han